 If any of these changes happen for a drug you are taking (but not because of a market withdrawal, a generic drug replacing a brand name drug, or other change noted in the sections above), then the change won't affect your use until January 1 of the next year.
 Until that date, you probably won't see any added restriction to your use of the drug.
 You will not get direct notice this year about changes that do not affect you.
 However, on January 1 of the next year, the changes will affect you, and it is important to check the Drug List in the new benefit year for any changes to drugs.

 SECTION 7 What types of drugs are not covered by the plan?
-Section 7.1 Types of drugs we do not cover

 This section tells you what kinds of prescription drugs are "excluded."
 This means neither Medicare nor Medicaid pays for these drugs.